pestphp/docs/pest3-now-available.md

 });
 ```

-Once you have written the additional tests, you can re-run Pest with the `--mutate` option to see if the mutation is now covered.
+Once you have written the additional tests, you can re-run Pest with the `--mutate` option to see if the mutation is now "tested" and covered because you test the return value of the `index` method.

 ```bash
   Mutations: 1 tested